intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 helping their customers measure and mitigate their environmental impact as well.
 The need for standardized metrics was very clear as it helps avoid proprietary, redundant and even contradictory metrics across vendors.

+TODO add definition of Scope 1 through or reword.

 The initial and the near-term focus was related to metrics and techniques related to energy consumption of the networking devices themselves while